Barry Townsley: Early life

-He was appointed a CBE in 2003 for charitable services, especially to education and the arts.
-He lists his recreational interests as contemporary art and golf.

 Early career

-In 1964, Townsley left school at the age of 17 and secured a job in the City of London as a messenger for the stockbroker, W Greenwell & Co.
+In 1964, Townsley left school at the age of 17 and secured a job in the City of London as a messenger for the stockbroker, W. Greenwell & Co.
 He quickly progressed to the firm's gilts department, joining the London Stock Exchange at the age of 21.
 In 1969, he joined Astaire & Co, another City of London stockbroking firm where he met Ronnie Jacobson with whom in 1976 he set up Jacobson Townsley, which became a very successful British stockbroking firm in the 80s.

 Townsley and Co

+Townsley created his own stockbroking business, Townsley & Co., which he sold to the Dutch private bank Insinger de Beaufort.
 Townsley & Co was formed in 1991 when Jacobson left frontline stockbroking.
 The pair remain friends to this day.
 Townsley built up the company throughout the 90s before selling it to a Dutch bank, Insinger de Beaufort, in 1999.
 Townsley remained with the company for a further three years.